 - Information about the types of patients you see

 - Legal history and current status of your practice

 - Thorough documentation of your contact information

 - Up-to-date clinical privilege forms

 If any of these areas are inaccurate or incomplete, it can either lead to huge delays, a vastly protracted approval process, or even the denial of your submission.
-That’s why it’s important to have the entire staff on board with your credentialing, even if it’s being handled by your billing company.
+That is why it is important to have the entire staff on board with your credentialing, even if it is being handled by your billing company.
 PRN offers training for your staff so that you have proper practices in place to secure adequate documentation of your practice and meet credentialing standards.